2025: The Year of the Wood Snake from a Feng Shui Perspective and Top Feng Shui Tips

 Symbolism and Characteristics

 The Snake, the sixth animal in the Chinese zodiac cycle, represents wisdom, intuition, and mystery.
-In 2025, it combines with the Wood element, which adds qualities of growth, creativity, and flexibility.
+In 2025, it combines with the Wood element, which adds qualities of growth, creativity, and adaptability / flexibility.
 The Snake (蛇) is the sixth of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
 The Year of the Wood Snake (yin) is associated with the Earthly Branch symbol 巳.
 In Chinese astrological symbology, snakes are also believed to be intelligent, with tendencies that are a bit unscrupulous, reserved, and contemplative.

 Timing and Significance